-If legacy preferences are unfair, what are the legal and policy options for curtailing them?
-Remarkably, legacy preferences have been litigated only once in federal court, by an applicant to the University of North

-Carolina at Chapel Hill named Jane Cheryl Rosenstock.
+While the first portion of the book lays out the empirical evidence on legacy preferences, the second part examines legal and policy options for curtailing them.
+Remarkably, legacy preferences have been litigated only once in federal court, by an applicant to the University of North Carolina at Chapel Hill named Jane Cheryl Rosenstock.
 Rosenstock, a New York resident who was rejected, alleged that her constitutional rights were violated by a variety of preferences, including those for in-state applicants, minorities, low-income students, athletes, and legacies.

-Rosenstock was not a particularly compelling candidate-her combined SAT score was about 850 on a 1600-point scale, substantially lower than most out-of-state applicants.62 And if she was a weak applicant, she was also a weak litigant.63 She never argued that, because legacy preferences are hereditary, they presented a "suspect" classification that should be judged by the "strict scrutiny" standard under the Equal Protection Clause.
+Rosenstock was not a particularly compelling candidate-her combined SAT score was about 850 on a 1600-point scale, substantially lower than most out-of-state applicants.
+And if she was a weak applicant, she was also a weak litigant.
+She never argued that, because legacy preferences are hereditary, they presented a "suspect" classification that should be judged by the "strict scrutiny" standard under the Equal Protection Clause.
 The district court judge in the case, Rosenstock v.
-University of North Carolina,64 held that it was rational to believe that alumni preferences translate into additional revenue to universities, though absolutely no evidence was provided for this contention.65 The decision was never appealed.
+University of North Carolina, held that it was rational to believe that alumni preferences translate into additional revenue to universities, though absolutely no evidence was provided for this contention.
+The decision was never appealed.

 Given this sparse lower court history, legal scholars and practitioners believe the time is ripe for litigation of this question.
-This issue brief presents two distinct legal theories under which ancestry-based legacy preferences could be challenged.66
+This volume presents two distinct legal theories under which ancestry-based legacy preferences could be challenged.

-First, University of California at Davis School of Law professor Carlton Larson lays out the case that legacy preferences at public universities are not only unfair, but also "grossly unconstitutional"67 because a state-sponsored preference based on hereditary status is a violation of a littlelitigated constitutional provision-the Nobility Clause, which affects state governments.
-The clause provides that "No state shall . . . grant any Title of Nobility."68
+In Chapter 7, University of California at Davis School of Law professor Carlton Larson lays out the case that legacy preferences at public universities are not only unfair, but also "grossly unconstitutional."
+In particular, he says, a state-sponsored preference based on hereditary status is a violation of a little-litigated constitutional provision-the Nobility Clause, which affects state governments.
+The clause provides that "No state shall . . . grant any Title of Nobility."